mpayumo/book-recommender-model/README.md

 <p align = "center"><img src = "img/distribution_book_ratings.jpg"></p>

 The donut chart below shows those books that were rated "0" own the lion's share of the distribution.
+Ratings 1, 2, and 3 were exploded to avoid overlap and still display their share of the distribution albeit small.

 <p align = "center"><img src = "img/wedge_donut.jpg"></p>

 ### Rated Books by Publication Year